tetratelabs/wazero/RATIONALE.md

 ## Exit

-### Why do we return a `sys.ExitError` on exit code zero?
+### Why do we only return a `sys.ExitError` on a non-zero exit code?

-It may be surprising to find an error returned on success (exit code zero).
-This can be explained easier when you think of function returns: When results aren't empty, then you must return an error.
-This is trickier to explain when results are empty, such as the case in the "_start" function in WASI.

-The main rationale for returning an exit error even if the code is success is that the module is no longer functional.
+It is reasonable to think an exit error should be returned, even if the code is success (zero).
+Even on success, the module is no longer functional.
 For example, function exports would error later.
-In cases like these, it is better to handle errors where they occur.

-Luckily, it is not common to exit a module during the "_start" function.
-For example, the only known compilation target that does this is Emscripten.
-Most, such as Rust, TinyGo, or normal wasi-libc, don't.
+However, wazero does not.
+The only time `sys.ExitError` is on error (non-zero).

+This decision was to improve performance and ergonomics for guests that both use WASI (have a `_start` function), and also allow custom exports.
+Specifically, Rust, TinyGo and normal wasi-libc, don't exit the module during `_start`.
 If they did, it would invalidate their function exports.
 This means it is unlikely most compilers will change this behavior.

-In summary, we return a `sys.ExitError` to the caller whenever we get it, as it properly reflects the state of the module, which would be closed on this error.
+`GOOS=waspi1` from Go 1.21 does exit during `_start`.
+However, it doesn't support other exports besides `_start`, and `_start` is not defined to be called multiple times anyway.

+Since `sys.ExitError` is not always returned, we added `Module.IsClosed` for defensive checks.
+This helps integrators avoid calling functions which will always fail.

 ### Why panic with `sys.ExitError` after a host function exits?